CougarCS/mo-code-movember-2014/README.md

   tests, negative tests, data driven, test-first: the Invigilator does them all.

-- The Bicycle Repair Man: patches to open-source code
+- The Bicycle Repair Man: patches to FOSS code.

-  The Bicycle Repair Man is an open-source hero that sends well-tested patches to open-source projects.
+  The Bicycle Repair Man is an FOSS hero that sends well-tested patches to FOSS projects.
 These projects can even be ones that are

-- The Community Leader: greases the cogs of open-source
+- The Community Leader: greases the cogs of FOSS.

   The Community Leader encourages others to improve their code, suggests other ways to program, provides support to new developers and users, etc.